America's ongoing school nurses shortage turns dire: 'I don't know what the school year is going to bring' - KESQ

 “You have to keep in mind that they work probably 10 months out of the year,” McCauley said.
 “So their salary looks lower than other registered nurses, but I can’t seem to tell whether that’s adjusted for a yearly salary.”

-Overall, “there is a national nursing shortage, so school districts find themselves competing against health care facilities for the same pool of applicants,” said Searcy, s pediatric nurse practitioner.
+Overall, “there is a national nursing shortage, so school districts find themselves competing against health care facilities for the same pool of applicants,” said Searcy, a pediatric nurse practitioner.

 “The compensation is not quite equitable, so that’s always been a concern,” said the National Association of School Nurses’ Mendonca.